 Our product drives engagement with contextual nudges rooted in behavioral science, a vibrant learner community with monthly live sessions, a guided library to streamline content discovery, dedicated custodians for personalized support, and actionable insights for optimizing learning outcomes.

 An example of a first manager could be a team leader or supervisor who directly oversees the day-to-day activities of a small team or department.
-Their role involves task delegation, performance management, and ensuring operational efficiency.
+Their role involves task delegation, performance management, and ensuring operational efficiency, often supported by a corporate learning platform to streamline their learning journey.

 Who are known as first line managers?